 The CertiPUR-US Story: How We Got Started

 In 2008, responsible foam producers in the U.S. were concerned about substandard foams being imported into this country.
 It was suspected that many of these foams were made with chemicals that were banned in the United States and which were identified on some chemical watch groups’ lists as possibly causing cancer, genetic defects, or damage to the unborn child.
-There was no way for consumers to know what was inside foam used in bedding and upholstered furniture.
+There was no way for consumers to know what was inside foam used in mattresses and upholstered furniture.

 Based on Good Science and Developed in Cooperation with Environmentalists